tushar2704/ML-Portfolio/README.md

 ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)
 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

-Welcome to my Data Analysis Portfolio!
-This repository showcases my skills and experience in the field of data analysis.
-Here, you will find a collection of projects and analyses that demonstrate my ability to extract insights and make data-driven decisions.
+Welcome to my Machine Learning Portfolio!
+This repository showcases my skills and experience in the field of Machine Learning.
+Here, you will find a collection of projects and analyses that demonstrate my ability to extract insights and make data-driven decisions through Machine Learning.

 ## Table of Contents